Customised meeting points for your key topics

 To the exhibitor profile |

 Pop up my Bathroom is the focal point for creative bathroom concepts, architecture and design.
-With an inspiring trend exhibition and a wide-ranging programme of lectures and discussions, this special show will showcase the latest developments, new products and visionary concepts for the bathroom as an integral part of the home.
+With an inspiring trend exhibition and a wide-ranging programme of lectures and discussions, this special show showcased the latest developments, new products and visionary concepts for the bathroom as an integral part of the home.

 Living space of the future: the bathroom as a holistic room